 The United States, meanwhile, is benefiting from increasing economic stability but is negatively impacted by government indebtedness, rising inflation rates, income inequality, and a healthcare system that doesn’t live up to its highest-in-the-world expenditures.

 Employers, governments, and individuals comprise the three legs of the global retirement savings stool, and each has a role to play in improving the state of savings around the world.

 In most countries, a secure retirement depends on an individual receiving benefits from the three legs of that stool.
 In the United States, that means Social Security and Medicare from the government, and pensions or savings plans through your employer (as well as personal savings).

 However, savings rates are lower than they need to be in the United States and traditional pensions are becoming a thing of the past.
 With retirees increasingly needing to take control of their financial future, here are a few steps to take for a safe, financially secure retirement in the U.S.

 Responsibility for financial security in retirement is falling even more heavily on individuals than ever before, according to the Global Retirement Index—a trend that’s likely to continue as government resources in countries around the world become scarcer and budgets continue to be strained.

-Leading up to retirement, meeting with a financial advisor, and carefully planning a retirement path could be the most important steps someone could take to achieve financial security later in life.
+Leading up to retirement, carefully planning a retirement path could be the most important steps someone could take to achieve financial security later in life.